pubgrub-rs/guide/src/pubgrub_crate/intro.md

 We also provide the `NumberVersion` implementation of `Version`, which is basically just a newtype for non-negative integers, 0, 1, 2, etc.

+> Note that the complete semver specification also involves
+> pre-release and metadata tags, not handled in our `SemanticVersion` simple type.

 Now that we know the `Package` and `Version` trait requirements, let's explain how to actually use `pubgrub` with a simple example.